 One of the best ways to save money and avoid wasting water is to limit the amount of water used when showering.
-That's a very tough thing to do in a household with kids -especially teenagers! - or with adults who love to meditate as dozens of gallons of warm water cascade over them.
-(The average 15-minute shower can use as much as 25 gallons of water.)
+That's a very tough thing to do in a household with kids, especially teenagers, or with adults who love to meditate as dozens of gallons of warm water cascade over them.
 With a simple shower timer you actually set the length of a shower to a certain number of minutes.
-And, with a more sophisticated mechanical or electrical timer, you can actually lower the water flow or shut it off completely once the shower has reached its time limit.
-Here are some tips for cutting gas, electric, and water bills by using shower timers.
+With a more sophisticated mechanical or electrical timer, you can actually lower the water flow or shut it off completely once the shower has reached its time limit.

 Things You'll Need

 - Simple shower timer, similar to a kitchen timer

 Install one of the inexpensive ($5-$10) timers built to be used in the high humidity areas of a shower stall to simply remind your family that five or ten minutes in the shower is plenty, They can be attached to the shower wall with suction cups or adhesive strips.
 Some provide a digital readout of the time and signal you with an alarm.
 Others are little more than small hourglasses (like egg timers) adapted to installation on the shower wall.